top of page

 Way Of Siddhartha

 Siddhartha chose to think laterally, that is, to think out of the box and strive beyond conventional methods to attain Bodhi, or, Supreme Self-Enlightenment.
-Instead of depending on an External Being or Power to find the path to sukha, he relied totally on his shraddha (confidence), adhitthana (resolute determination) and viraya (positive energy).
+Instead of depending on an External Being or Power to find the path to Sukha, he relied totally on his shraddha (confidence), adhitthana (resolute determination) and viraya (positive energy).
 Thus, he demonstrated by his own life-example that we can all overcome problems and challenges in life, that are significantly far more mundane, through self-reliance and self-effort.

 As a role model of kindness, compassion, altruism, peace and numerous other fine humane qualities that he perfected, Siddhartha is truly a Glorious Noble Prince of Righteousness to be revered.
 His thinking, attitude and character are worthy of emulation, regardless of one's ethnicity, culture, social status, gender or religious persuasion.